cegerxwin/shopping-list/README.md

 React Bootcamp week 3 project 3  It use Tailwindcss.
 It deploy Netlify

+First download the file.
+Enter the folder of the file you downloaded.
+Do npm install with command, then run the react project with npm run dev.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: